TofuBytesDEV/Module-Documentation/docs/UpdateActiveStatus().md

 {: .note }
 If you have an active campaign, this function is useful when adjusting only the active status.
 Can also be used to disable the planet after a defend campaign.

-UpdateCaptureMax() allows the Game Master or developers to update a planet's active status.
+UpdateActiveStatus() allows the Game Master or developers to update a planet's active status.
 The function can be called from inside of the game management script and also called live from the in-game developer console as long as the `require(id)` variable is identified with the function.

 | Parameters     | Value Type | Use          |
 |:---------------|:-----------|:-------------|